 Parents and guardians continue to play a vital role in the lives of their college-aged children.
-You probably know your son or daughter better than anyone else does, and so you will likely notice changes in their mood or behavior that may indicate emotional or psychological distress.
+You probably know your son or daughter better than anyone else does, so you will likely notice changes in mood or behavior that may indicate emotional or psychological distress.
 Since students tend to turn to their parents when it comes to making important decisions, your suggestion to consider counseling can be very influential.
 This section is designed to help you to do the following:

 - Become familiar with signs that indicate your son or daughter is having difficulties of an emotional or psychological nature.

 - Learn how to respond effectively when your child approaches you with problems.